-As part of our series of reports on the eight metros in South Africa, this report on the residential property market in Nelson Mandela Bay Metro, Eastern Cape, provides a detailed analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, and first-time homeowners.
+As part of our series of reports on the eight metros in South Africa, this report on the residential property market in Nelson Mandela Bay, Eastern Cape, provides a detailed analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, and first-time homeowners.
+Given the COVID-19 pandemic, the report includes a high-level analysis of the impact of COVID-19 on the property market.

 CAHF’s work in South Africa is supported by: